Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 # Young Person's Guide to YUI3 (draft 0)

 by R. S. Doiel, <rsdoiel@gmail.com>
-Updated: 2013-06-26
+Updated: 2013-07-14

 This is a gentle introduction to [YUI3][].
 It does make a few assumptions-

 * You have a basic knowledge of JavaScript, HTML, CSS
 * A basic idea of how the web works
-* For those who might be familiar with jQuery I'll point out the similarities to speed you along.
+* You have an active connection to the internet

-For a much more complete look at _YUI3_ I recommend [Evan Goer](http://www.goer.org/)'s [YUI3 Cookbook](http://shop.oreilly.com/product/0636920013303.do).
+For a deeper dive into _YUI3_ I recommend [Evan Goer](http://www.goer.org/)'s [YUI3 Cookbook](http://shop.oreilly.com/product/0636920013303.do).
 It has been the goto text for bootstrapping my understanding of _YUI3_.
 It is also a handy set of recipes for _YUI3_'s practical application.
 Additionally the